intervene-EU-H2020/flagship/README.md

 * *Note: If you do not have a file containing allele frequencies, we recommend producing one before computing PRS as otherwise plink will redo this step for every phenotype.*

+### Step 4: Define phenotypes

+* Use UKBBPhenotyper.R (can be found within Phenotyping folder) to define the phenotypes required for this analysis.
+Note this will require you to also download the file UKBB_definitions_demo_TEST.csv.
+The script assumes ICD code individual level data is in long format.

+Please check your ICD codes are in the correct format within the individual level data before applying the code.

+To make sure the script can separate between ICD 10 and ICD 9 codes, it places a '10x' or a '9x' at the start of the code according to whether the code is ICD9 or 10.

+The regex pattern then searches for strings starting with 10x or 9x before identifying the codes themselves.

-### Step 4: Calculate hazard ratios between PRS and Phenotype - survival analysis
+### Step 5: Calculate hazard ratios between PRS and Phenotype - survival analysis

 * **Note: this script has four assumptions.**
     1) You have a phenotype file with case control assignments and dates of first diagnosis for each phenotype.
 More generally, you have the same column names as specified in the phenotype file specifications.